topleft/python-generator/post.md

 * Create a variable to hold our sum
 * Instantiate a generator object and store in a variable
 * Run a for loop and call the next method to create a new value in the sequence defined by our generator
-* keep a running sum of all of the values
+* Keep a running sum of all of the values
-* return the total when the loop has executed `num` times
+* Return the total when the loop has executed `num` times

 ```python